mindnektar/apollo-augmented-hooks/CACHING.md

 This behaviour has one great advantage: Whenever a cache item is updated (e.g. because the user's name has changed), the entire cache object (with possibly hundreds or thousands of items) doesn't have to be traversed in search for instances of that user, but only a single item needs to be taken care of.

-## What if I am requesting a field that doesn't have an id?

-The cache item won't be normalised.
+What happens if we request a field that doesn't have an id, though?
+Then the cache item won't be normalised.
 An example query:

 ```graphql
 query {